 The University of Tennessee at Chattanooga is committed to access for individuals with disabilities.
 Students may connect with the Disability Resource Center at any time.
 Every effort will be made at the Disability Resource Center to process each student’s registration and request for accommodations in a timely manner.
 DRC staff will establish an opportunity for the student and DRC staff to engage in an interactive process to determine eligibility for services and reasonable accommodations, as needed.

-To be eligible to register for the DRC, a student must meet the university's admission requirements and be admitted as a student to the university.
+To be eligible to connect with the DRC, a student must meet the university's admission requirements and be admitted as a student to the university.

-Students seeking to register with the Disability Resource Center should follow these steps:
+Students seeking to connect with the Disability Resource Center should follow these steps:

 - The student will receive a confirmation email with instructions for scheduling an access appointment with a DRC staff member.